 - Post some of the copied pictures on trees and utility poles in your area.
 Later, after following some of the other steps, go back and place colorful poster board behind the pictures to help draw attention to them.

 - Give a copy of the picture to your mail carrier and ask her to keep a lookout.
+Do the same for UPS and FedEx drivers.
+These people are all around your area regularly.

 - Call your microchip company, if your dog is chipped and ask them to make note that your dog is missing.

 - Call the local animal control, humane society, police department, fire department and veterinarian offices to let them know your dog is missing.
 Often, if someone picks up a lost dog, they will call or take the dog to one of these places.
+Take your pictures to these places also.

 - Visit the animal control and humane society in-person.
 Mistakes can and do happen.
 When a dog is brought in or picked up as a stray, the shelter workers will do a “best guess” breed decision on the dog they take in.
 So, if your dog is a Lab mix and the shelter thinks their new resident is a Pit mix, when you call in you could be mistakenly told that your dog is not there.
 While there, ask to post a picture of your dog on their bulletin board also.